Explore

 • Hierarchy: Most workplaces have structured hierarchies and respect for authority.

-• Work-Life balance: Employees enjoy ample vacation days (minimum 20 by law) and a standard 35–40-hour work week.
+• Work-life balance: Employees enjoy ample vacation days (minimum 20 by law) and a standard 35–40-hour work week.

 • Teamwork and directness: Collaboration and open, honest communication are highly valued.